-Disability and life insurance are the foundational insurances a stay-at-home parent needs.
-(Health insurance is needed as well, but it is assumed coverage is obtained through the working spouse.)
+Disability and life insurance are the foundational insurances a stay-at-home mom or parent needs.
+(Health insurance is needed as well.
+Usually the working spouse obtains coverage through employment.)
 These are non-negotiable.
 After establishing these insurances, other insurances which could fit a family situation include:

 Critical illness – these plans generally cover cancer, heart attack, and stroke.
 Many more carriers are covering additional illnesses and conditions such as MS, Parkinson’s, etc. Like accident insurance, critical illness will pay upon a covered illness, usually in lump sum format.
 Some are policies will provide an ongoing benefit for wellness, treatments, etc.